Learner's Permit Checklist in New York

 - Waived if you provide the completed Eye Test Report (Form MV-619)—see above.

 - Pay the permit fee (see the DMV's list).

 - 1 document proving your date of birth.

 - This is in addition to providing your Social Security card.
-If you are ineligible for a Social Security number, you must provide documents that total 6 points, plus a letter from the SSA declaring your ineligibility.
+If you are ineligible for a Social Security number, you must provide documents, plus a letter from the SSA declaring your ineligibility.

 Proof of Name and DOB

 - Original birth certificate.

 - Statement of Identity and/or Residence (Form MV-45)